OWASP/Serverless-Goat/README.md

 ServerlessGoat was created for the following educational purposes:
 * Teach developers & security practitioners about common serverless application layer risks and weaknesses
 * Educate on how serverless application layer weaknesses can be exploited
-* Teach developers & security practitioners about serverless security best-practices ​
+* Teach developers & security practitioners about serverless security best-practices
-WARNING 1: This application contains vulnerabilities.
-Use it only for training purposes.
-WARNING 2: This program is for educational purposes only.
-Do not attempt these techniques without authorization from application owners.
 ​

 You can find more information about WebGoat at: [https://www.owasp.org/index.php/OWASP_Serverless_Goat](https://www.owasp.org/index.php/OWASP_Serverless_Goat)

+**​WARNING 1**: This application contains vulnerabilities.
+Use it only for training purposes.
+**WARNING 2**: This program is for educational purposes only.
+Do not attempt these techniques without authorization from application owners.  ​

+**NOTE**: The application was developed in such way that should not put your AWS account at risk.
+The vulnerabilities that were introduced are contained within the boundaries of this specific application.
+Nevertheless, users are not encouraged to deploy the application in production environments.

 ​
 ## Deployment ##
 ServerlessGoat is a simple AWS Lambda application, which serves as a MS-Word .doc file to plain text converter service.
 It receives a URL to a .doc file as input, and will return the text inside the document back to the API caller.